Monday 25 September 2023

 Perhaps all images are ghosts, faint impressions left over from encounters with reality.
 Derrida would argue that we are all haunted by the return of old ideas that rise up out of the past like ghosts.
 He calls this aspect of our lives, 'Hauntology' and he explains how it works in his 1993 book 'Specters of Marx'.

 The older I get the more old memories seem to arise unbidden, again like ghosts they begin to haunt my everyday reality.
-In particular my old hand puppet, 'Sooty' has begun to arise unbidden into my thoughts about what is going on now, it slides ghostlike into view, turning my thoughts into snapshots from some sort of stage-play or silent cinema.
+In particular my old hand puppet, 'Sooty' has begun to arise unbidden into my thoughts about what is going on now, it slides ghostlike into view, turning my thoughts into snapshots from some sort of long gone stage-play or silent cinema.

 The ghost of Sooty engages with a cinematic world